 • Are there similar products on the market?

-• Are there any projects on Kickstarter or Indiegogo that are similar to what I’m working on?
+• Are there any projects on BackerKit or other crowdfunding platforms that are similar to what I’m working on?
 What features do they have?
 Which features are they missing?

 • What’s the typical price point for these products?